stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 $ or1k-elf-gcc -O2 -mhard-float addf.c -c -o addf-hf.o
 ```

-Assembly output of `addf-sf.o` contains the software floating point
+Assembly output of `addf-sf.o` contains the default software floating point
 implementation as we can see below.
-This is the default for the
-OpenRISC toolchain.
 We can see below that a call to `__addsf3` was
 added to perform our floating point operation.
 The function `__addsf3`
 is [provided](https://gcc.gnu.org/onlinedocs/gccint/Soft-float-library-routines.html)
 by `libgcc` as a software implementation of the single precision